mariomarroquim/hla-modeller/README.md

 # HLA Modeller

-This script generates 3D models of HLA molecules using ESMFold (https://esmatlas.com) with data from the latest IPD-IMGT/HLA (https://www.ebi.ac.uk/ipd/imgt/hla).
+This script generates 3D models of HLA molecules using Meta's ESMFold (https://esmatlas.com) with data from the latest IPD-IMGT/HLA (https://www.ebi.ac.uk/ipd/imgt/hla).
 For research use only.
 Not for diagnostic purposes.

 ## Instructions